 Small, clean single room (bed, desk, chair, shelving/cupboards) with access to shared bathroom (separate men, women, all), in a building with up to 10 other residents, and a very friendly Labrador who is in the house several hours a day.
 Bedding and basic toiletries supplied.
 Double room available for couples.
 Sorry, no pets.

-All meals provided -- mostly vegetarian.
-Breakfast is DIY; lunch and dinner are self-serve from supplied food; lunch is cooked for staff as a whole 5 days a week; the other 2 days (usually weekends unless we're hosting a group) people cook for themselves using what is available.
+All meals provided -- mostly vegetarian/vegan.
+Breakfast and dinner are self-serve from supplied food; lunch is cooked for staff as a whole 5 days a week; the other 2 days (usually weekends unless we're hosting a group) people cook for themselves using what is available.
 We mostly eat together.
-We provide healthy, 'home-cooked' substantial meals with gluten-free and often vegan options, and standard fruit and vegetables are supplemented whenever possible with organic fruits and vegetables from our garden.
-Teas (including herbal) and basic coffee are provided as standard beverages, with dairy and soy milk for cereal and to add to tea/coffee.
-And we make kombucha most of the year -- Workawayers are welcome to join!
+We provide healthy, basic 'home-cooked' substantial meals mostly with gluten-free and vegan options, and standard fruit and vegetables are supplemented whenever possible with organic fruits and vegetables from our garden.
+Teas (including herbal) and coffee are provided as standard beverages, with dairy and soy milk for cereal and to add to tea/coffee.
+And we make kombucha and bread most of the year -- Workawayers are welcome to join/learn!
 We do not offer expensive extras such as specialist nut milks, gourmet coffee, designer cheeses, organic juices, grass-fed beef, etc -- if these are a necessity for you, please bring your own.

 We request people come to stay for at least 3 weeks -- longer is fine, if a good fit.
 Please don't contact us if you are only able to stay for a week or two, as we won't be able to host you.
 Arrival days should be Tuesday-Saturday, 9am to 6pm.

 Living in community can be challenging as well as enormously rewarding.
 The trick is learning to see even the challenges as an incentive for personal growth and the development of new skills, and we encourage everyone to work to their greatest potential.
 Many of the current long-term staff arrived clueless about various aspects of the work needed here -- but as a team we have been able to pool our resources and make things happen.
 Whatever skills we can share, we are happy to, and we enjoy continuing to learn from each other and from whoever passes through!